-If you’ve been contacted by a collection agency known as LCA Collections, they’ll be attempting to collect a debt for unpaid medical services.
+If you’ve been contacted by LCA Collections, they’ll be attempting to collect a debt for unpaid medical services.

-LCA Collections specializes in collections for that industry, and your initial contact with them will likely be by phone.
-It’s part of their business protocol.
+They specialize in collections for that industry, and your initial contact with them will likely be by phone.

 If you do receive a call, don’t ignore it.
 In the way LCA Collections does business, one or more phone calls are just the start of the process.

 It doesn’t mean that that the claim they say you owe is completely legitimate, but it also should never be dismissed.

 The company is acting on financial records provided by a healthcare provider for a debt that the provider believes you owe.

 You should be able to work out a satisfactory settlement with LCA Collections.